Civilization and Its Distrusts

 Today’s theme song is The Schuyler Sisters by Lin Manuel-Miranda, from the 2015 hit musical Hamilton.

-I believe this to be self-evident: one man’s AI-generated untruth, is another man’s weapon.
-Employed by bad actors, generative AI tools could become armies to wage wars on our collective psyche, and break the foundations of our society: trust.
+I also believe this corollary to be obvious: bad actors can use generative AI tools to create their own zombie armies and wage wars on our collective psyche, and break the foundation of our society: trust.

 How Untruths Created a Banana Republic